rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

     obnc HelloWorld.Mod
 ```

-If all goes well this should produce a executable file named `HelloWorld` (or `HelloWorld.exe` on Windows).
+If all goes well this should produce an executable file named `HelloWorld` (or `HelloWorld.exe` on Windows).
 You can now run this program with a command like `./HelloWorld` (or `HelloWorld` on Windows).

 ### Learning more about Oberon